HomeInternational CuisinesJapan

 Vegan Japan Meal Ideas

-Watercress & Orange Salad is a gluten free, dairy free, lacto ovo vegetarian, and vegan hor d'oeuvre.
-One portion of this dish contains about 1g of protein, 5g of fat, and a total of 66 calories.
-For 40 cents per serving, this recipe covers 8% of your daily requirements of vitamins and minerals.
-This recipe serves 12.
-Head to the store and pick up salt, pepper, orange juice, and a few other things to make it today.
-This recipe is liked by 1 foodies and cooks.
+Need a gluten free, dairy free, lacto ovo vegetarian, and vegan hor d'oeuvre?
+Beet Spinach Salad could be a spectacular recipe to try.
+This recipe serves 4.
+One portion of this dish contains roughly 4g of protein, 14g of fat, and a total of 222 calories.
+For $1.66 per serving, this recipe covers 19% of your daily requirements of vitamins and minerals.
+If you have torn spinach, salt, green onions, and a few other ingredients on hand, you can make it.
+This recipe is liked by 51 foodies and cooks.
 It is brought to you by Taste of Home.
-From preparation to the plate, this recipe takes around 20 minutes.
-All things considered, we decided this recipe deserves a spoonacular score of 80%.
-This score is awesome.
-Users who liked this recipe also liked Radish and Watercress Salad, Salmon, Watercress, Fennel and Baby Beetroot Salad With Lemony "Caviar" Dressing, and Watercress Salad With Miso-Lime Dressing.
+From preparation to the plate, this recipe takes roughly 50 minutes.
+Taking all factors into account, this recipe earns a spoonacular score of 99%, which is tremendous.
+Similar recipes include Baby Beet Salad, Beet and Blue Cheese Salad with Citrus Vinaigrette Dressing, and Beet Salad With Peppers and Lettuce.

-Sorghum Cookies
+Pattern Cookies

-Sorghum Cookies is a dessert that serves 32.
-For 12 cents per serving, this recipe covers 2% of your daily requirements of vitamins and minerals.
-One serving contains 135 calories, 2g of protein, and 6g of fat.
-If you have baking powder, salt, ground cloves, and a few other ingredients on hand, you can make it.
-Not a lot of people made this recipe, and 1 would say it hit the spot.
-From preparation to the plate, this recipe takes roughly 40 minutes.
-It is brought to you by Taste of Home.
-It is a good option if you're following a lacto ovo vegetarian diet.
+Pattern Cookies takes around 45 minutes from beginning to end.
+This dessert has 147 calories, 2g of protein, and 6g of fat per serving.
+This recipe serves 24.
+For 12 cents per serving, this recipe covers 3% of your daily requirements of vitamins and minerals.
+Head to the store and pick up sugar, milk, vanillan extract, and a few other things to make it today.
+Only a few people made this recipe, and 1 would say it hit the spot.
+It is brought to you by Allrecipes.
 Overall, this recipe earns an improvable spoonacular score of 0%.
 If you like this recipe, you might also like recipes such as Eggless Chocolate Chip Crescent Cookies - Eggless Cookies, Chocolate Chip Strawberry Crunch Cookies, and Vegan Pumpkin Chocolate Chip Cookies.

 Videos for Making Different Vegan Japan Style Dishes